NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 ### File Hierarchy and Descriptions

-/complete_executive_summary/ contains a minimal set of per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps.
-This file has the same schema as the summary datasets, except it does not include any per-epoch statistic columns except for test_loss_q1, test_loss_median, and test_loss_q3. *This file is intended to provide a simple, small dataset that can be more easily and quickly downloaded, queried, and analyzed than the summary or run datasets and provides an easy starting point for using this dataset.*
+**/complete_executive_summary/** *This file is intended to provide a simple, small dataset that can be more easily and quickly downloaded, queried, and analyzed than the summary or run datasets and provides an easy starting point for using this dataset.* It contains a minimal set of per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps.
+This file has the same schema as the summary datasets, except it does not include any per-epoch statistic columns except for test_loss_q1, test_loss_median, and test_loss_q3.
-/complete_executive_summary.tar.xz is a compressed tarball of /complete_executive_summary/
+**/complete_executive_summary.tar.xz** is a compressed tarball of /complete_executive_summary/

 /complete_summary/ contains per-experiment statistics aggregated over every repetition of each distinct experiment for all sweeps
-/complete_summary.tar.xz is a compressed tarball of /complete_summary/ /all_repetitions/ contains all of the repetition records in all sweeps /all_repetitions.tar.xz is a compressed tarball of /all_repetitions/
+/complete_summary.tar.xz is a compressed tarball of /complete_summary/

+/all_repetitions/ contains all of the repetition records in all sweeps /all_repetitions.tar.xz is a compressed tarball of /all_repetitions/

-/primary_sweep_summary/ contains summary experiment statistics for the primary sweep /primary_sweep_summary.tar.xz is a compressed tarball of /primary_sweep_summary/ /primary_sweep/ contains all primary sweep repetition records /primary_sweep.tar.xz is a compressed tarball of /primary_sweep/
+/primary_sweep_summary/ contains summary experiment statistics for the primary sweep /primary_sweep_summary.tar.xz is a compressed tarball of /primary_sweep_summary/

-/300_epoch_sweep_summary/ contains summary experiment statistics for the 300 epoch sweep /300_epoch_sweep_summary.tar.xz is a compressed tarball of /300_epoch_sweep_summary/ /300_epoch_sweep_summary/ contains all 300 epoch sweep repetition records /300_epoch_sweep_summary.tar.xz is a compressed tarball of /300_epoch_sweep_summary/
+/300_epoch_sweep_summary/ contains summary experiment statistics for the 300 epoch sweep /300_epoch_sweep_summary.tar.xz is a compressed tarball of /300_epoch_sweep_summary/

-/30k_epoch_sweep_summary/ contains summary experiment statistics for the 30k epoch sweep /30k_epoch_sweep_summary.tar.xz is a compressed tarball of /30k_epoch_sweep_summary/ /30k_epoch_sweep_summary/ contains all 30k epoch sweep repetition records /30k_epoch_sweep_summary.tar.xz is a compressed tarball of /30k_epoch_sweep_summary/
+/30k_epoch_sweep_summary/ contains summary experiment statistics for the 30k epoch sweep /30k_epoch_sweep_summary.tar.xz is a compressed tarball of /30k_epoch_sweep_summary/

-/learning_rate_sweep_summary/ contains summary experiment statistics for the learning rate sweep /learning_rate_sweep_summary.tar.xz is a compressed tarball of /learning_rate_sweep_summary/ /learning_rate_sweep_summary/ contains all learning rate sweep repetition records /learning_rate_sweep_summary.tar.xz is a compressed tarball of /learning_rate_sweep_summary/
+/learning_rate_sweep_summary/ contains summary experiment statistics for the learning rate sweep /learning_rate_sweep_summary.tar.xz is a compressed tarball of /learning_rate_sweep_summary/

-/label_noise_sweep_summary/ contains summary experiment statistics for the label noise sweep /label_noise_sweep_summary.tar.xz is a compressed tarball of /label_noise_sweep_summary/ /label_noise_sweep_summary/ contains all label noise sweep repetition records /label_noise_sweep_summary.tar.xz is a compressed tarball of /label_noise_sweep_summary/
+/label_noise_sweep_summary/ contains summary experiment statistics for the label noise sweep /label_noise_sweep_summary.tar.xz is a compressed tarball of /label_noise_sweep_summary/

-/batch_size_sweep_summary/ contains summary experiment statistics for the batch size sweep /batch_size_sweep_summary.tar.xz is a compressed tarball of /batch_size_sweep_summary/ /batch_size_sweep_summary/ contains all batch size sweep repetition records /batch_size_sweep_summary.tar.xz is a compressed tarball of /batch_size_sweep_summary/
+/batch_size_sweep_summary/ contains summary experiment statistics for the batch size sweep /batch_size_sweep_summary.tar.xz is a compressed tarball of /batch_size_sweep_summary/

-/regularization_sweep_summary/ contains summary experiment statistics for the regularization sweep /regularization_sweep_summary.tar.xz is a compressed tarball of /regularization_sweep_summary/ /regularization_sweep_summary/ contains all regularization sweep repetition records /regularization_sweep_summary.tar.xz is a compressed tarball of /regularization_sweep_summary/
+/regularization_sweep_summary/ contains summary experiment statistics for the regularization sweep /regularization_sweep_summary.tar.xz is a compressed tarball of /regularization_sweep_summary/

-/optimizer_sweep_summary/ contains summary experiment statistics for the optimizer sweep /optimizer_sweep_summary.tar.xz is a compressed tarball of /optimizer_sweep_summary/ /optimizer_sweep_summary/ contains all optimizer sweep repetition records /optimizer_sweep_summary.tar.xz is a compressed tarball of /optimizer_sweep_summary/
+/optimizer_sweep_summary/ contains summary experiment statistics for the optimizer sweep /optimizer_sweep_summary.tar.xz is a compressed tarball of /optimizer_sweep_summary/

 ### Experiment Summary Schema